Exempt resources from recommendations

 In the Defender for Cloud portal, open the Recommendations page, and select the recommendation you want to exempt.

 In the Exempt pane:

-Select the scope for this exemption rule:
+Select the scope for the exemption.

 - If you select a management group, the recommendation will be exempted from all subscriptions within that group

-- If you're creating this rule to exempt one or more resources from the recommendation, choose "Selected resources"" and select the relevant ones from the list
+- If you're creating this rule to exempt one or more resources from the recommendation, choose "Selected resources" and select the relevant ones from the list

-Enter a name for this exemption rule.
+Enter a name for the exemption rule.

 Optionally, set an expiration date.

 Resolved through 3rd party (mitigated) – if you're using a third-party service that Defender for Cloud hasn't identified.

 When you exempt a recommendation as mitigated, you aren't given points towards your secure score.
 But because points aren't removed for the unhealthy resources, the result is that your score will increase.